Padmasana Yoga | Lotus Pose | Meaning, Steps, And Benefits

 Pregnancy

 Similarly, pregnant women, especially in later stages, should avoid this pose as it can compress blood vessels and nerves, potentially causing discomfort.
-It is recommended to choose alternative poses that are safe during pregnancy.
+It is advisable to choose alternative poses that are safe during pregnancy.

 Lower Back Concerns

-Individuals with lower back issues should exercise caution when practicing this pose, as it may worsen existing problems.
+People with lower back issues should exercise caution when practicing this pose, as it may worsen existing problems.
 As such, supporting the back with props or opting for alternative poses can help alleviate strain on the lower back.

 Avoid Forceful Entry